-The Human Rights and Equal Opportunity Commission Act 1986 (Cth) ('HREOC Act') establishes the regime for making complaints of unlawful discrimination.1 Chapter 6 provides an overview of this regime as well as detailing the principles that have been applied by the Federal Court and Federal Magistrates Court ('FMC') to matters of procedure and evidence in federal unlawful discrimination cases.
+The Australian Human Rights Commission Act 1986 (Cth) ('AHRC Act'), formerly the Human Rights and Equal Opportunity Commission Act 1986 (Cth),1 establishes the regime for making complaints of unlawful discrimination.2 Chapter 6 provides an overview of this regime as well as detailing the principles that have been applied by the Federal Court and Federal Magistrates Court ('FMC') to matters of procedure and evidence in federal unlawful discrimination cases.
 The issue of costs is discussed in Chapter 8.

 Damages and remedies are considered in Chapter 7.
 That chapter sets out the principles that have been applied by the Federal Court and FMC when considering granting remedies in federal unlawful discrimination cases.
-It also contains comprehensive tables of damages awards made since the function of hearing federal unlawful discrimination matters was transferred from the Human Rights and Equal Opportunity Commission ('HREOC') to the Federal Court and the FMC on 13 April 2000.
+It also contains comprehensive tables of damages awards made since the function of hearing federal unlawful discrimination matters was transferred from the then Human Rights and Equal Opportunity Commission (often referred to by the acronym 'HREOC') to the Federal Court and the FMC on 13 April 2000.

-It should be noted that Federal Discrimination Law does not aim to be a textbook, or a comprehensive guide to discrimination law in Australia.2 It does not consider all aspects of the RDA, SDA, DDA or ADA and does not deal specifically with State and Territory anti-discrimination laws.
+It should be noted that Federal Discrimination Law does not aim to be a textbook, or a comprehensive guide to discrimination law in Australia.3 It does not consider all aspects of the RDA, SDA, DDA or ADA and does not deal specifically with State and Territory anti-discrimination laws.
 Rather, the publication provides a guide to the significant issues that have arisen in cases brought under federal unlawful discrimination laws, including matters of practice and procedure, and analyses the manner in which those issues have been resolved by the courts.
 In some areas, context is provided from cases decided in other areas of law, but this coverage is not intended to be exhaustive.